frankrunfola-data-engineering/training-pyspark-local/README.md

-# pyspark-local-intro — PySpark Training (Local VS Code)
+# training-pyspark-local — PySpark Training (Local VS Code)

 Run a small PySpark project locally in VS Code: read CSVs, clean/quarantine, build KPIs, and join outputs.
 This repo is **local-first**, but the bottom section shows how to explain/port it to **Azure (ADLS + ADF + Databricks)**.